behave/behave/README.rst

   * issue #81: Allow defining steps in a separate library.
   * issue #78: Added references to django-behave (pull-request).
   * issue #77: Does not capture stdout from sub-processes

+DUPLICATED:

+  * issue #94: JUnit format does not handle ScenarioOutlines (same as #69).

 Version 1.2.2 - August 21, 2012